 The Carson College is committed to the importance and tradition of supporting endowed chairs and distinguished professorships that recognize and foster academic excellence among its faculty.
 Endowed chairs and professorships are reserved for distinguished scholars and teachers.
 An endowed chair or professorship provides funds to a faculty member in support of their teaching, research, and service, and is supported by payout from an endowment fund.

-To support an endowed chair or professorship or for more information, please contact Michelle Snyder, assistant director of development, at firstname.lastname@example.org or (509) 335-0916.
+To support an endowed chair or professorship or for more information, please contact the CCB Office of Development, at email@example.com or (509) 335-2043.